esyede/rakit/packages/docs/data/packages.md

 > **Note:** A package will only boot once.
 Subsequent calls to the `boot()` method will be ignored.

-If you want to use the package throughout the application, you might need to boot the package on every request.
-This is quite inconvenient.
-If so, you can command the package to always boot automatically.
-Do this by adding the `autoboot` configuration to the `application/packages.php` file like this:
+A package needed on every request can boot itself, through the `autoboot` option in `application/packages.php`:

 #### Commanding a package to boot automatically: